tpbrisco/cfopscon/README.md

 * Task results and controls - task cancelling, and results/debug/events logs
 * Run deployment errands

-Whle currently bosh-centric, plans include extending the model for common cloud foundry operational tasks.
+While currently bosh-centric, plans include extending the model for common cloud foundry operational tasks.
 See "TO DO' for planned work.

 ## Deployment